Intensive Outpatient Treatment

 There are many benefits associated with completing long-term treatment.
 First, you’ll have ongoing support from staff and other clients who are also in recovery.
 You’ll be around people who value recovery.
 Accountability and consistency represent some of the core components of sustained change.

-Intensive Outpatient Treatment Details
+Intensive Outpatient Treatment Schedule

 • Skills training

-• Expressive therapy (yoga, art, music, psychodrama)
+• Expressive arts therapy

 Are you ready to get help for your addiction?
 At Footprints to Recovery we have a comprehensive intensive outpatient program, and we’re here to support you!
 Contact us today to learn more.

-How Are IOPS Different from Other Programs?
+How Are IOPs Different From Other Programs?

-Intensive outpatient programs (IOPs) are different than other levels of care, such as inpatient or outpatient programs.
+Intensive outpatient programs (IOPs) are different from other levels of care, such as inpatient or outpatient programs.
 IOPs offer a more intensive treatment experience than outpatient programs, but less intensity than inpatient programs.
 IOPs are typically the best option for people who do not need 24/7 care or who are transitioning out of a residential or partial hospitalization program.

 Inpatient Treatment vs. Intensive Outpatient Treatment

 In residential treatment programs, you live in a treatment center.
 In an intensive outpatient program, you go to a center for part of the day and then go home or to a recovery home.
 An IOP is less intensive and more flexible than residential or partial hospitalization programs.
 You don’t have 24/7 care, and you don’t live in a treatment facility.
 You go to work or school and attend to home responsibilities while also being accountable for your recovery.
-A residential treatment program is 24/7.
-You attend a full day of treatment and sleep at the treatment center in residences.
-Intensive outpatient programs usually meet three to five times a week for a few hours at a time.
-Intensive outpatient treatment may be a good option if you:

 • Have a job or go to school